cloudmesh-community/fa19-516-144/project/report.md

 The CmsEncryptor class is a general encryptor tool used for both symmetric and asymmetric encryption schemes.
 Currently RSA and AES-GCM encryption schemes are the only available schemes for encryption.
 This is used to take bytes of data and return the encrypted bytes with other data if necessary.
+This can also be used for full file encryption.
+Due however note that this particular functionality has not been tested with arbitrarily large file sizes.

 #### CmsHasher

 The CmsHasher class is used for hashing techniques.
 Currently SHA256 and MD5 are supported.
 Note MD5 is an **insecure** hashing tool.
 It should only be used when you are absolutely sure that the data being hashed does not need to be kept secret.
 The default and recommended hashing tool is SHA256.
+The Hasher is used hash the attribute dot paths that are encrypted and use the hash as a base file name.
+MD5 is used in this instance since the security of the secrets does not rely on hiding the path of the attribute that was encrypted.

 #### KeyLoader